 Heated milk is forced under pressure through small holes, which breaks up fat globules, resulting in a more stable emulsion of milk fat in its aqueous matrix.
 Homogenization improves characteristics such as appearance, color and viscosity, and renders milk more suitable for use in products such as cream cheese, ice cream or coffee creamer.

-In recent years, a more refined homogenizing technology — Microfluidizer technology — has gained favor.
+In recent years, a more refined homogenizing technology — Microfluidizer® technology — has gained favor.
 This more sophisticated approach to milk processing and stabilization offers additional benefits.
-For instance, research shows that Microfluidizer high shear processing of milk helps inactivate some of the microbes that might otherwise contribute to milk spoilage.
+For instance, research shows that the Microfluidizer® high shear technology helps inactivate some of the microbes of milk that might otherwise contribute to milk spoilage.
 This could be of special interest to cheesemakers, who may wish to craft cheeses from raw milk.

 The Goldilocks Phenomenon